SeniorMatt/matthew-s-nixos/readme.md

 # Usage
 You can switch between different setups by configuring `~/Matthew-s-NixOS/nixos/flake.nix` and changing the `session.desktop` variable.

-## Issues
-1. Also if you will ever face any errors while rebuilding, try using 'remove-immutable-files' command in the terminal.
-You will probably face this issue while rebuilding to a complete DE, like KDE Plasma.

 # Screenshots
 ## KDE Plasma using Plasma Manager
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/ff2d11b9-f9d6-4ed4-ae35-17b874d223fe" />